-The History Department also offers a minor in Military History and Strategy.
+The History Department also offers a minor in Military History and Grand Strategy.
 This minor prepares students for careers in the government, military, academia, think tanks, and policymaking as it provides understanding of war and its conduct from a global perspective.
 This minor is open to all students regardless of their major, and students may enroll in any course even if they do not decide to pursue the Military History minor.

-The minor requires 18 credits including the following three core courses:
+The minor requires 18 credits including the following four core courses:

 Course Code Title Hours

-HST 370 Foundations of Military History and Strategy I 3
+HST 370 War in World History I 3

-HST 371 Foundations of Military History and Strategy II 3
+HST 371 War in World History II 3

+HST 372 War in World History III 3

 HST 479 American Grand Strategy 3

-Sub-Total Credits 9
+Sub-Total Credits 12

-The minor also requires completion of nine additional hours of military history and/or strategy courses from departmental offerings.
-Students may take the three core courses in any sequence-therefore, they do not have to take each course in chronological order.
+The minor also requires completion of six additional hours of military history and/or strategy courses from departmental offerings.
+Students may take the four core courses in any sequence-therefore, they do not have to take each course in chronological order.
 Students may not count any credits toward both the Military History minor and the history major or the history minor.
-The minor's three core requirements may not be fulfilled with transfer credit.
+The minor's four core requirements may not be fulfilled with transfer credit.

 Course Code Title Hours

 HST 468 American Military History to 1914 3

 HST 469 American Military History Since 1914 3

-HST 470 American Wars 3
+HST 470 World War I 3

-HST 471 The Two World Wars 3
+HST 471 World War II 3

 HST 472 The Vietnam War 3

 HST 473 Art of War in World History 3

 HST 474 Just War Tradition in the West 3

 HST 475 Case Studies in the Origins of War 3

 HST 476 Nation Building and International Development 3

 HST 477 Counter-Insurgency and Counter-Terrorism 3

 HST 478 The American National Security State 3

-Sub-Total Credits 9
+Sub-Total Credits 6

 Total Credits 18